 Having an open wireless network can be a security risk as it may allow anyone who is close enough to your router (e.g. a neighbor or someone war driving) to access your network.
 To make your home wireless network more secure, consider the below suggestions.

 Tip: All of the steps below will require access to the router setup, and we also recommend configuring wireless security over a computer with a wired connection to the router if possible.
 For help entering the router setup, see: How to access a home network router setup or console.

 Close the network

 Select the wireless security method of either WEP or WPA (we suggest WPA or WPA2, which is mentioned further down on this page) and enter a passphrase to generate the keys.
-After enabling security on the router, any wireless device that wants to connect must have the key in order to connect to your network.
+After enabling security on the router, any wireless device that wants to connect must have the key to connect to your network.

 Change default password

 Make sure the router password is not still set to the default password.
 If the default password is being used, it can be easily guessed and give someone access to your router.
 With access to the router setup, which could allow them to change your router settings, including viewing any security keys.

 If available use WPA, not WEP

 Many routers today will offer two different security schemes: WEP and WPA.
 We recommend WPA security since it is more secure than WEP.
 However, for compatibility with some older devices such as gaming consoles, TiVo, and other network devices may only be able to use WEP, and WEP is better than no security.

 Disable remote administration

 After disabled, the router settings can still be changed using any computer connected to the router using a network cable.

 Change the default SSID name

 Enable router firewall

 Many routers also have their own firewall that can be enabled.
 If available, we also suggest enabling this feature as it helps add an extra layer of security for your network.